jacquescrocker/aarrr/README.md

 AARRR tracks the raw metric data in a 2 main tables:

-`aarrr_users` tracks the unique identities of each user
+`aarrr_users`: tracks the unique identities of each user

 * `_id`: generated aarrr user id
 * `user_id`: optional tie in to your database's user_id (for drill down)